Residue sums for superconformal indices: Further indices at rank one

 Just like our residue sums for the Macdonald indices, this expression is not obviously invariant under generalized $S$-duality.
-Therefore, generalized $S$-duality, implemented in the index by $\upsilon_1\leftrightarrow \upsilon_3$ (see \eqref{eq:ya-in-ups}), implies highly non-trivial transformation formulas for the sums of bilinear elliptic hypergeometric summands.
+Therefore, generalized $S$-duality, implemented in the index by $\upsilon_1\leftrightarrow \upsilon_3$ (see \eqref{eq:ya-in-ups}), implies a non-trivial transformation formula for the sums of bilinear elliptic hypergeometric summands.
 Finding a formula which manifests this symmetry may well have consequences for the understanding of the TQFT description of the full superconformal index.
-We refrain here from making further comments.
-Instead, we refer the reader to comments below equation \eqref{eq:inf-sum-ell-hyp-series}, in the context of the $\mathcal{N}=4$ $SU(2)$ superconformal index, which apply here as well.
+We refer the reader for further comments to the text below equation \eqref{eq:inf-sum-ell-hyp-series}, which apply here as well.